SrikrshnaP/SrikrshnaP/README.md

-- 👋 Hi, I’m @SrikrshnaP
+- 👋 Hi, I’m Srikrshna Parthasarthy
 - 👀 I’m interested in Cloud Computing, Compiler Design, Machine Learning, Deep Learning, Image Processing, Language Processing, OS the list goes on...
 - 🌱 I’m curious about Quantum Computing and possibly want to pursue higher education in this field.
 - 📫 How to reach me - email - srikrshna.01.p@gmail.com